Military Music Museum of Finland

 The Military Music Museum was established in a building, that belonged to a local garrison, and was built in 1914.
 The red-brick building was used as storage for bicycles in 1993 and it was repaired for use as a museum with the help of the European union structural funds in 2003, according to architect Jouko Mattila.

-The collections are related to the history of Finnish military music.
-There are also audio samples and photographs presented.
-Apart from the regular exhibition there are special ones for seasonal themes.
-Also lectures are given in the military museum and park concerts on the yard of the museum on summer time about two times a month.
+The museum closed permanently in August 2014.
+The collections were related to the history of Finnish military music.
+There were also audio samples and photographs presented.
+Apart from the regular exhibition there were special ones for seasonal themes.
+Also lectures were given in the military museum and park concerts on the yard of the museum on summer time about two times a month.

 The Military Medicine Museum (Sotilaslääketieteen museo) is nearby.